opensoft/proof-docker/README.md

 # proof-docker
-Dockerfiles for Proof-related stuff in DockerHub
+Dockerfiles for Proof-related stuff in DockerHub.
+Mostly used for autobuilds via travis-ci.